“A Sopranos Thanksgiving”

 The tensions between Tony and Ralph Cifaretto are at an all-time high, with Johnny Sack acting as mediator.
 In true Sopranos fashion, however, the conflict is resolved when Gigi Cestone, head of the Aprile crew, dies from a post-Thanksgiving heart attack on the toilet.
 It’s a very convenient deus ex machina — he might as well have been struck by lightning.
 It certainly would’ve been less humiliating.
 Tony has no choice but to give Ralph a promotion, momentarily putting their disagreements behind them.

 For Johnny Sack and the other mobsters, the squabble between Tony and Ralph appears petty — they deny each other drinks at the bar and disinvite each other to Thanksgiving dinner.
-Even the main conflict between the two, when viewed through the prism of Mafioso code, should be a non-issue: “all this over some whore.”
+Even the main source of conflict between the two, when viewed through the prism of Mafioso code, should be a non-issue: “all this over some whore.”
 Much ado about nothing.

 But the bad blood is what makes this episode worth watching.
 Season three has seen cracks in the seams of Tony’s “good times” — the comedic fare of season two has been fewer and farther between.
 Hanging over every episode now is the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death.
 These events haunt every scene, whether or not they are alluded to directly.